calledit/metric_depth_video_toolbox/README.md

 2. A tool for generating metric 3D depth videos based on [UniDepth](https://github.com/lpiccinelli-eth/UniDepth)
 3. Tools for working with and visualising the metric 3D videos.
 4. Tools for doing things like 3D stereo rendering or viewing a video from above or othervise altering the camera perspective.
-5. (WIP) Tools for using the generated metric 3D videos for camera tracking(camera pose estimation) and (full scene 3D recunstruction).
+5. Tools for using the generated metric 3D videos for camera tracking(camera pose estimation) and (full scene 3D reconstruction).

 ## Usage